 |solidcommunity.net||Solid Project||Digital Ocean||UK|

-If you are a provider you can add your service to this list by emailing email@example.com.
+If you are a provider who wants to add your service to this list, email firstname.lastname@example.org.

-We would like to make self-hosting a more user-friendly option in the future.
-The great thing about Solid is the flexibility it offers: you can choose to outsource the work for now and pick a provider, and move to self-hosting later on when the tools are ready for you.
+Self-hosting requires some technical overhead and may not be suitable for everyone yet.
+In the future, we would like to make self-hosting a more user-friendly option.
+The great thing about Solid is the flexibility it offers: you can choose to get a Pod from a provider now, and move to self-hosting later.